Betrayal Trauma Recovery for the Betrayer: An RN Reiki Master Explains the Real Work of Genuine Accountability and Lasting Change

 Key Takeaways

-• Healing as the betrayer is not about managing guilt more efficiently β€” it is about understanding why the betrayal happened at a level deep enough to produce genuine change β€” which is a fundamentally different project from simply feeling bad about what you did or performing remorse in ways that prioritize your own relief over the actual needs of the person you hurt.
+• Healing as the betrayer is not about managing guilt more efficiently β€” it is about understanding why the betrayal happened at a level deep enough to produce genuine change β€” which is a fundamentally different project from simply feeling bad about what happened or performing remorse in ways that prioritize personal relief over the actual needs of the person who was hurt.

-• The shame spiral that many betrayers enter is not the same as genuine accountability and does not produce genuine change β€” collapsing into self-condemnation, seeking reassurance, or becoming so focused on your own pain about what you did that the focus shifts from the person you hurt to your own suffering is a pattern that compounds harm rather than addressing it.
+• The shame spiral that many betrayers enter is not the same as genuine accountability and does not produce genuine change β€” collapsing into self-condemnation, seeking reassurance, or becoming so focused on personal pain about what happened that the focus shifts from the person who was hurt to the betrayer's own suffering is a pattern that compounds harm rather than addressing it.

 • Understanding the wounds, patterns, and needs that drove the betrayal is essential to genuine recovery β€” not as a way of excusing what happened but as a way of actually addressing the roots of the behavior rather than leaving them in place to produce similar harm in the future.

-• Genuine accountability looks specific, consistent, and other-focused β€” it involves honest acknowledgment of what you did without minimizing, justification, or deflection, and it is sustained over time rather than offered once and then treated as complete.
+• Genuine accountability looks specific, consistent, and other-focused β€” it involves honest acknowledgment of what happened without minimizing, justification, or deflection, and it is sustained over time rather than offered once and then treated as complete.

-• The spiritual dimension of betrayal recovery for the betrayer involves confronting who you were in the moment of the betrayal and choosing who you are going to be going forward β€” a reckoning with your own values, your own spiritual integrity, and the gap between them that the betrayal revealed.
+• The spiritual dimension of betrayal recovery for the betrayer involves confronting who one was in the moment of the betrayal and choosing who to be going forward β€” a reckoning with one's own values, spiritual integrity, and the gap between them that the betrayal revealed.

-• Recovery as the betrayer is possible and produces real change β€” not a return to the person you were before (that person made the choices that caused the harm) but the emergence of someone who has genuinely reckoned with those choices and built something more honest and more integrated in their place.
+• Recovery as the betrayer is possible and produces real change β€” not a return to the person one was before but the emergence of someone who has genuinely reckoned with those choices and built something more honest and more integrated in their place.

 UNDERSTAND WHAT YOU CAUSED

-Early Red Flags of Betrayal Trauma You Shouldn't Ignore
+Early Red Flags of Betrayal Trauma You Should Not Ignore

-Understanding what the person you hurt is actually experiencing β€” the early red flags and symptoms of betrayal trauma β€” is one of the most important foundations for genuine accountability and repair work as the betrayer.
+Understanding what the person who was hurt is actually experiencing β€” the early red flags and symptoms of betrayal trauma β€” is one of the most important foundations for genuine accountability and repair work as the betrayer.

 Understand the Impact β†’